Mastering the Unmasterable: Hardest Languages to Learn for English Speakers

 As a Native American language, Navajo has unique phonetics and grammar structures that can be challenging for English speakers.
 For example, it features several tones, vowel lengths, and consonant clusters not found in Western languages.

-Navajo also uses complex verbs with multiple forms based on tense and aspect, and incorporates subject-object-verb word order.
+Navajo also uses complex verbs with multiple forms based on tense and aspect and follows a subject-object-verb word order.
 Furthermore, it heavily relies on context-specific nouns to convey meaning – every noun must include a prefix or suffix depending upon its use within the sentence.

 Tips on How to Learn the Hardest Languages